paucabar/AimSeg/README.md

 7. Load the prediction maps files (sorted to match the raw data list)
 8. Click on _Process all files_

-### G-Ratio Aide
+### AimSeg

+*Run AimSeg

-1. Run the **G-ratio Aide** macro (Plugins>AimSeg>G-Ratio Aide)
+1. Run the **AimSeg** script (Plugins>AimSeg>AimSeg)
 2. Select the directory containing the image dataset and the ilastik output (both probability maps and object predictions)
-3. Select an image to be annotated
+3. Set the myelin probability channel and the threshold to segment the object prediction image
 4. The pre-processing step may take a few seconds

 *Stage 1: Myelin inner boundary*

-* The macro will display the raw elecron microscopy image merged with two additional channels.
-The red channel corresponds to the selected objects, whereas the blue channel corresponds to the rejected objects
+* The raw elecron microscopy image will pop up and the objects will be detected as ROIs.
+The red ROIs correspond to the selected objects, whereas the blue ROIs corresponds to the rejected objects
-* It is possible to edit the ROI selection using the Fiji selection tools.
-Additionally, the wand tool can be used to select blue, rejected regions with a single click
+* It is possible to edit the ROI selection using the Fiji selection tools (please see the **ROI edition** section below)
 * Click ok to proceed to the next stage

 *Stage 2: Fibre*

-* The macro will display the raw elecron microscopy image merged with an additional magenta channel corresponding to the Stage 1 selection
+* The raw elecron microscopy image merged with an additional magenta channel corresponding to the Stage 1 selection will pop up
-* It is possible to edit the ROI selection using the Fiji selection tools
+* It is possible to edit the ROI selection
 * Click ok to proceed to the next stage

 *Stage 3: Axoplasm*

-* The macro will display the raw elecron microscopy image merged with two additional channels.
-The magenta channel corresponds to the selected myelin (Stage 1 XOR Stage 2), whereas the blue channel corresponds to the potencial axoplasm objects rejected by the classifier (i.e., labeled as inner tongue)
+* Fiji will display the raw elecron microscopy image merged with an additional magenta channel corresponding to the selected myelin.
+The red ROIs correspond to the selected objects, whereas the blue ROIs corresponds to the rejected objects
-* It is possible to edit the ROI selection using the Fiji selection tools.
-Additionally, the wand tool can be used to select blue, rejected regions with a single click
+* It is possible to edit the ROI selection
 * Click ok to finish the annotation process

+*ROI edition*

+It is possible to edit the ROIs using the Fiji selection tools during the 3 AimSeg stages.
+Additionally, stage 1 and 3 generate blue ROIs correponding to rejected objects.
+The user can toggle ROIs between selected (red) and rejected (blue).
+Below are listed the AimSeg shortcuts for ROI edition:

+* <kbd>q</kbd> Toggle ROI mode (red/blue)
+* <kbd>a</kbd> Add ROI (note that those ROIs added using the Fiji default <kbd>t</kbd> shortcut will be ignored by AimSeg)
+* <kbd>d</kbd> Delete ROI
+* <kbd>u</kbd> Update ROI (edit the ROI before updating.
+E.g., hold <kbd>Shift</kbd> key while drawing a region to be added to the selected ROI.
+Conversely, <kbd>Alt</kbd>  while drawing a hole or region to be removed from the selected ROI)
+* <kbd>z</kbd> Split ROI (will split a ROI made of multiple selection into different ROIs)
+* <kbd>c</kbd> Get convex hull

 ### Results Table